jyoti112421/IRIS_FLOWER_CLASSIFICATION/README.md

 Visualization: Plot the data in the reduced PCA space to visualize the separation between different species.
 This helps in understanding how well the species can be separated based on features.

+Challenges Faced
+Handling Missing Values: Ensuring that any missing values in the dataset are handled appropriately to avoid negatively impacting model performance.

+Feature Scaling: Properly scaling features to improve the performance of distance-based algorithms like KNN and SVM.

+Model Selection: Choosing the best model among multiple options and tuning hyperparameters to achieve optimal performance.

+Visualizing High-Dimensional Data: Using PCA to effectively visualize high-dimensional data in a lower-dimensional space.

 Results
 Final Model: The final model selected is a K-Nearest Neighbors (KNN) classifier with the optimal number of neighbors determined through cross-validation.
 The model achieved an accuracy of 100% on the test set.